ketil-malde/medusa/README.md

 distributions, or the link above.
 Unfortunately, `xmlstarlet` cannot read RNC schemas directly, and we need [`trang`](https://code.google.com/p/jing-trang/) to convert to RNG.
+In addition, [`xsltproc`] is needed to process XSLT stylesheets.

-Some of the services require special software, e.g. the viroblast service requires [`viroblast`](http://indra.mullins.microbiol.washington.edu/viroblast/viroblast.php), and the metadata search service uses [`xapian`](http://xapian.org/) and its [`omega`](http://xapian.org/docs/omega/overview.html) web interface.
+Some of the services require special software, e.g. the viroblast service requires [`viroblast`](http://indra.mullins.microbiol.washington.edu/viroblast/viroblast.php), and the xapian-index search service uses [`xapian`](http://xapian.org/) and its [`omega`](http://xapian.org/docs/omega/overview.html) web interface.